wp-plugins/powerpress/readme.txt

 = 0.9.8 =
 * Released on 9/02/2009
-* When we release 1.0 of PowerPress, new features will be added separately so bugs intrudced by new features do not effect the existing plugin.
+* When we release 1.0 of PowerPress, new features will be added separately so bugs introduced by new features do not effect the existing plugin.
 * Fixed bug introduced in 0.9.6, caused by the array_unshift() function.
 Its behavior was not consistent and has been removed.
 Bug caused a chain reaction of bugs, its fix resolves the following: Play in new Window error: Unable to retrieve media information, Episodes randomly not appearing in post pages, Previous PodPress created episodes no longer appearing.
 * Fixed bug with publishing a new post with media file warning messages for curl_setopt() function
 * Fixed bug for PodPress data that is wrongly serialized in database.
 WP 2.8+ get_meta_data() function was returning false rather than the damaged serialized string.